1cbyc/bmi-calculator/README.md

-# BMI Calculator
+# BMI Calculator Pro

-A modern, user-friendly BMI (Body Mass Index) calculator built with Python and CustomTkinter.
+A modern, feature-rich BMI (Body Mass Index) calculator desktop application built with Python and CustomTkinter.
+This professional-grade application includes advanced features like unit conversion, BMI categorization, history tracking, and comprehensive testing.

 ## Features

 - **Real-time BMI calculation** - See your BMI update instantly as you adjust weight and height
+- **BMI categorization** - Automatic classification with color-coded categories (Underweight, Normal, Overweight, Obese)
+- **Dual unit support** - Switch between metric (kg/cm) and imperial (lbs/ft) units
+- **History tracking** - Save and view your BMI history with timestamps
 - **Intuitive controls** - Use +/- buttons for weight and a slider for height
-- **Clean, modern UI** - Beautiful green-themed interface
+- **Clean, modern UI** - Beautiful green-themed interface with professional design
-- **Metric units** - Height in meters, weight in kilograms
-- **Responsive design** - Fixed window size with proper layout
+- **Input validation** - Robust error handling and data validation
+- **Cross-platform** - Works on Windows, macOS, and Linux

 ## Screenshots